-File a proxy report: If you wish to make a report about the incident to the University without including your name or personally identifiable information you may file a proxy report.
-Proxy reports are used to gather information about the date, type and location of an incident when the student who experienced the incident does not wish to disclose his or her identity and/or participate in the investigatory process.
-You can file a proxy report online here: www.rochester.edu/sexualmisconduct/proxy-report.html.
+File a report online: If you wish to make a report about the incident to the University without including your name or personally identifiable information you may file a report online and decline to provide your personal information.
+Online anonymous reporting is helpful to gather information about the date, type and location of an incident when the student who experienced the incident does not wish to disclose their identity and/or participate in the investigatory process.
+You can file a report online here: www.rochester.edu/sexual-misconduct-report-form/.